guigolab/lncATLAS/README.md

 ### Setup

 The container runs the server as the `shiny` user by default.
 The user has `uid=2001` and `gid=2001`.
 In order to properly run the container, the mapped volumes should belong to this user.
+Execute the following commands in the host before starting the container:

 ```bash
 # get lncATLAS application archive